Part 3 - AI regulation in the US

 This is Part 3 of 'Regulation of AI

 Back in October 2022, the White House published federal guidance – a Blueprint for an AI Bill of Rights identifying five principles aiming to guide the design, use, and deployment of automated systems.
-It was designed to operate as a roadmap to protect the public from AI harms and was followed in October 2023 by the US President's Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence.
-The Executive Order sets out eight "guiding principles and priorities", detailing how those principles and priorities should be put into effect, and reporting requirements.
+It was designed to operate as a roadmap to protect the public from AI harms and was followed in October 2023 by President Biden's Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (the Biden Order).
+The Biden Order had set out eight "guiding principles and priorities", detailing how those principles and priorities should be put into effect, and reporting requirements.

 Discover more insights on the AI guide